SoptikHa2/soptik-article-generator/README.md

 # Quotes

 Do you know this quote?

-I really like it!
+> Quotes are amazing.
+Quote lover

 ## My favorite quote